Carnegie Mellon University Website Home Page

 Tube Bending

-The high voltage CMOS die is fabricated separately and is manually wire bonded to the tube before release.
-The chip includes an AC-DC converter, a storage capacitor, a simple logic unit, and output buffers.
+The high voltage CMOS die is fabricated separately and is manually flip-chip bonded to the tube before release.
+The chip includes a rectifier, a charge pump for creating high voltages, a storage capacitor, a simple logic unit, and high voltage drivers.

 Tube Actuation